 Membership has privileges: primarily, the right to vote in our annual meeting and other congregational meetings, and the ability to serve in more trusted leadership positions.
 Membership has expectations as well: a deeper commitment to serve the church, as well as support it with an annual pledge to our shared work.
 Many folks choose to remain a cherished part of our Beloved Community without ever joining formally.

 We will never pressure you to join or be involved beyond your capacity; it should be your free choice.

-Please feel free to chat with one of our ministers after church, or at their weekly office hours.
-Rev. Henry has office hours by appointment, and Rev. Jeff has office hours at the Diesel Café in Davis Square on Thursday mornings from 8:30-10am.
+Please feel free to chat with one of our pastors after church, or at their weekly office hours.
+Rev. Day has office hours at the Diesel Café in Davis Square on Wednesdays from 8:30-10am, and Rev. Chris has office hours at Diesel on Thursdays from 8:30-10am.
 You can also email us here and we’ll make sure your question gets to the right place.